-Small Groups
+Small Group

-To allow for more intimate conversations and dialogue, the four educational programs will be completed in small groups of 10-15.
+In order to allow for more intimate conversations and dialogue, the four educational programs will be completed in small groups of 10-15.

-Small groups should be made up of a cross-section of individuals in the group.
+Small groups should be made-up of a cross section of individuals in the chapter.
 Small groups should represent: